evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

-## Background
+### Background: DMT UNAT

-Perpetual Distribution builds on the **Digital Matter Theory Unique Non-Arbitrary Token (UNAT) standard**, pioneered by Natcats in February 2024.
+Perpetual Distribution builds on the **Digital Matter Theory Unique Non-Arbitrary Token (UNAT)** standard, pioneered by **Natcats** in February 2024.

-The UNAT standard introduced the concept of generative artwork with supply and rarities governed by emergent Bitcoin block data.
-P2P Perpetual Distribution builds on these foundations while addressing limitations regarding sustainable issuance of new supply:
+The UNAT standard introduced generative artwork whose supply and rarity are determined by emergent Bitcoin block data. **P2P Perpetual Distribution** extends these foundations to enable sustainable and autonomous issuance of new supply.

-- **Open UNAT mints** (first-come claims by Bitcoin block ID) were decentralized in principle but, in practice, proved vulnerable to bots and unbalanced allocation.
+Open UNAT mints — first-come claims by Bitcoin block ID — were decentralized in principle but proved vulnerable to bots and unbalanced distribution in practice.
-- **Privileged authorization UNAT mints** (a central authority issues supply) avoid bots successfully but introduce a centralized dependency.
-This is suitable for initial one-time mint distribution but cannot guarantee issuance long-term.
+Privileged-authorization UNAT mints — where a central authority issues supply — avoid bots successfully but introduce a centralized dependency.
+This approach is suitable for initial one-time distributions but cannot guarantee long-term issuance.
-- In both cases, **third-party indexers** are required to track new supply issuance over time, which cannot guarantee long-term decentralized operation.
+In both models, third-party indexers are required to track supply over time, which also cannot guarantee ongoing operation long term.

-To ensure the long-term issuance of collections such as Natcats (where supply has the potential to be produced autonomously over decades), it is necessary to support both **decentralized issuance** and **balanced distribution controls**.
-These requirements are met by P2P Perpetual Distribution.
+To ensure sustainable, autonomous issuance for collections such as **Natcats**, where supply may continue for decades, a system must support both decentralized issuance and balanced distribution controls.
+**P2P Perpetual Distribution** satisfies these requirements.

 ---